jhannah/jays.net/nomad.md

 ## Picking a trailer

 My current truck is a small V8, only tows 7000 lbs.
-So unless I want to trade up to a $55K truck (or used variation thereof), 7k is my limit.
+So unless I want to trade up to a $55K truck (or used variation thereof), 7k is my limit including 2 motorcycles.

 30K new 7x20 all-aluminum trailer (no wood, no steel):